lfost42/grafana-notes/k8s/cka/README.md

 - [CK-X Simulator](https://github.com/sailor-sh/CK-X/tree/master) - This creates a local lab and had a decent variety of questions.
 I'm not writing too much on it because a lot of it is deprecated and for novices, you'll likely find this more trouble than its worth.
 For example, the HPA question required version autoscaling/v1beta.

 I like the way the lab simulated the testing environment (similar to killer.sh) and I performed the github labs with it at first.
 But at some point, not enough worked well enough to stick with it.

-It's open source so I may fork it to upgrade it to make it work more faithfully or add a new set of questions but it will require more time than I have right now.
+It was more useful for CKAD.

 ---